julien-sarazin/idylle/docs/docs/getting-started.md

 }
 ```

 What happens here?
 We used the previously defined `Todo` model in our action.
-Thanks to the mongoose ODM the method `.create(..)` returns a promise that will resolve if the persistence worked properly.
+Thanks to the mongoose ODM the method `.create(..)` returns a promise that will be resolved if the operation worked.

 #### 5.2 Reading